 Once you file your patent application, you are free to disclose the invention without having a negative effect on your patent application.
 However, if you think that you might be developing or improving the invention within the first twelve months from filing, there are advantages to continuing to keep your invention secret.
-You may wish to include such developments or improvements in a new, updated, patent application.
-You are able to claim priority from the first filed applications will benefit from the earlier filing date.
+You may wish to include such developments or improvements in a new, updated, patent application filed during this 12-month period.
+You are able to claim priority from the first filed application, meaning that any subject matter shared between the two applications will benefit from the earlier filing date.
 However, the new material, your developments or improvements, will not benefit from this earlier priority date.